puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - Added support for Dolby Vision playback.
 - Enabled users of Windows Mixed Reality to view 360° videos on VR headsets.
 - Added an option to Reading View to increase text spacing.
-- Added support for erasing ink using the eraser side of a pen.
+- Added support for erasing link using the Surface Pen eraser.
 - Added support for using the arrow keys and spacebar to draw on feedback screenshots in editor mode.
 - Improved the reliability of screenshots so they stop appearing all black when submitting feedback.
 - Added dark theme support to the local new tab page that is shown when the device isn’t connected to the internet.